-Maybe you have already migrated to Google Apps for Education on campus or are awaiting your go live date, but I get this question all the time in training and figured it was about time to make a post of it.
+Maybe you have already migrated to G Suite for Education on campus or are awaiting your go live date, but I get this question all the time in training and figured it was about time to make a post of it.

 How do I get rid of, or at least do a search for mail older than a certain date?

 There is a long list of advanced search operators that you can use in Gmail.
 The list can be found here.
 One of the most powerful ones is to search for messages by date and here is how it is done: